arnau/obsidian-metatable/README.md

 ### Settings

 - **Expansion level** lets you choose whether you want the metatable fully collapsed, collapse only leafs or fully expanded.
+- **Ignore null values** lets you toggle whether members with null values are displayed.
 - **Null value** lets you define a string to display when a value is `null`.
 - **Skip key** lets you define a key that when `true` will not display the metatable for that document.
 - **Ignored keys** lets you define the list of keys that should not be displayed in the metatable.